nbeloglazov/nbeloglazov.github.io/_posts/2017-04-09-random-vector-generation.md

   <button>animate</button>
 </div>

 Unfortunately my visualization sucks.
 I couldn't come up with a better technique to draw vectors in 3D.
 Red/green/blue lines are X/Y/Z axis.
 It's kinda hard to see if the vectors uniformly distributed or not.
 Let's try other approaches.
-I'll skip code for the second approach (it's equivalent to 2D), here is the visulaization:
+I'll skip code for the second approach (it's equivalent to 2D), here is the visualization:

 <div id="vectors-3d-v2" class="example-host">
   <img src="{{page.images}}/vectors_3d_v2.png" style="display: block;"></img>